-Why This Democrat Won't Go Home
+Why This Democrat Won’t Go Home

 “Sure have.”

 Daniels later told me, “He’s remained in Washington since passage of the CARES Act.”
 The CARES Act passed on March 27.
-When I pressed for when Engels was last in the district, Daniels stopped responding.
+When I pressed for when Engel was last in the district, Daniels stopped responding.

 The House has been in session for only a few hours since the pandemic hit—for the CARES Act vote on March 27, and another vote on April 23.
 It is expected to come back into session soon, though exactly when is not clear.
 And although many Americans are avoiding travel during the pandemic for health reasons, most members of Congress have been making brief visits to Washington—whether that has involved driving for hundreds of miles, or taking flights in face masks.
 Grace Meng, who represents a nearby district in Queens, told me in an interview for The Ticket in March that she’d reluctantly flown back and forth to Washington on the same day to vote on the last COVID-19 relief bill.
 Lawmakers shuttle back and forth between their districts and D.C. because they have responsibilities in both places—and because they know that during campaign season, residency issues can become liabilities.
 Even the powerhouse Republican Senator Richard Lugar lost his 2012 primary after news broke that he no longer had a home in Indiana.